Tuesday, February 5, 2008

 Most important about this record to me, though, is the guitar player, Clyde Stanley.
 My grandfather, Pat Moore, employed Clyde in his HVAC business here in St. Louis after the War.
 Clyde also made a guitar and banjo in the joint, which he later gave to my grandfather, and which I now have and play frequently.
 To the best of my knowledge, Clyde played the guitar he made on The Lifer.
 That guitar is now in my living room.

-One of my main motivators in posting this, aside from just telling a fascinating story to which I'm connected indirectly, is in the hopes that somebody else is searching the intorwebs for the same information I am.
+One of my main motivators in posting this, aside from just telling a fascinating story to which I'm connected indirectly, is in the hopes that somebody else is searching for the same information I am.
 God only knows how many of these 45s Longhorn even pressed, or if anybody else alive aside from other members of my family even knows of the existence of this record.
 I would think that family or friends of the other inmates on this record are the only remaining likely sources of information.
 Those other inmates, by the way, aside from the aforementioned Al Gliva, Roger Chase and Clyde Stanley, include Jess White, Carl Gilkerson, Howard Moore, and one man only identified on the record sleeve as #62054.